The Ultimate Guide to Digital Nomads in Buenos Aires

 • Bring all the electronics you could possibly need.
 Things like that cost significantly more here and some things can be hard to find.

 • Is Buenos Aires safe?
-Yes, it has issues with petty theft (be careful with your phone in the street), but overall this is a very safe city as long as you the same basic precautions as you would in any city.
-Read more: Is Buenos Aires safe?
+Yes, it has issues with petty theft (be careful with your phone in the street and avoid flashy or sentimental jewelry).
+But overall this is a very safe city as long as you utilize the same basic precautions as you would in any city.

 • Be patient and have an open mind.
 If you’re coming from North America or the UK you may be used to a certain level of efficiency or punctuality that you just won’t find here.
 Have patience and go with the flow to set yourself up for success.